Erechtheus/fimda/HOW-TO-WRAP-A-SERVICE.md

-Assuming the project is created with maven and having set the required dependencies (at least `uimaj-core`, `spring-boot-starter-web` and `org.springframework.boot`) and `jcasgen-maven-plugin` in the `build/plugin` section to generate the UIMA classes from description files on the fly (see [pom.xml](/pom.xml) for all maven settings), the REST service can be started by executing `mvn spring-boot:run` and should accept requests to `http://localhost:8080/annotate`.
+Assuming the project is created with maven and having set the required dependencies (at least `uimaj-core`, `spring-boot-starter-web` and `org.springframework.boot`) and `jcasgen-maven-plugin` in the `build/plugin` section to generate the UIMA classes from description files on the fly (see [pom.xml](/pom.xml) for all maven settings), the REST service can be started by executing `mvn spring-boot:run`.
+It should handle requests to `http://localhost:8080/annotate`.